What Exactly is DACA?

 DACA - "Authorized Period of Stay" (not Immigration Status)

 It's often stated that DACA is not an immigration status, and this is true.
 This refers to the fact that DACA doesn’t give “lawful immigration status” to its recipients.

 Instead, DACA gives what is called “a period of authorized stay” to its recipients.
 This just means that DACA recipients are allowed to stay in the United States during the time that they have DACA, although they are NOT considered to have “immigration status.”

-Let’s think of it as someone letting you use their office BUT not letting you put your name on the door!
+Think of it as someone letting you use their office BUT not letting you put your name on the door.

 It's your buddy who’s welcome to stop by to visit BUT he doesn’t get a key.

 Under immigration law, you have a period of authorized stay in the United States but not lawful immigration status.
 Furthermore, DACA recipients have a set of criteria they have to abide by in order to not lose DACA.

 Those are two analogies to what “period of authorized stay” means.
 If you have DACA, that’s what you have.

 “Immigration status” has a very particular meaning in immigration law.
 It’s a more beneficial position to be in than “period of authorized stay.”
 A person with "immigration status" has a lot more options available to get on a path to citizenship.
 This is because the U.S. immigration and nationality act ("INA") requires people to have "immigration status" in order to access a lot of permanent resident (green card) options.